General Education

 Courses fulfilling the communication and analytical thinking requirement will focus on spoken or symbolic language.
 Courses fulfilling the requirement include oral communication, mathematics, logic, computer languages and programming, and related disciplines.
 The course will help the student achieve an understanding of the relationship between language and logic, developing an ability to communicate ideas, analyze and solve problems, and identify the assumptions upon which particular conclusions depend.

-E. Multicultural/Gender Studies
+E. Ethnic Studies

 Area A: Natural Science